cosmos1255/virtual-stack/README.md

 * If you are using the heroku REST API server, then use the link https://virtual-stack.herokuapp.com

 ## 3. How to send HTTP requests ##
 * There are two methods in sending HTTP request.
-The first is just sending in the user's username and **hashed password**.
+The first is just sending in the user's username and password.
 This will work for the following routes.
 ```
 /signin
 /signup